 • the limbs are spastically tense and do not relax, sometimes spasms occur in “attacks”;

-• the child has convulsions;
+• the child has seizures;

 • visual impairment, hearing impairment;